Help for Minor Attraction

 Where can they go?

 Most of the time they do not seek help for fear of what may happen if they disclose this attraction.
-The fear of stigmatization is a real and justified fear.
+Because the fear of stigmatization is a real and justified fear.

 Preparing a sentencing report for a minor attracted person?
 Get the data you need, quickly, with Mitigation Aide.